 Blackberry Blossom is a fiddle tune in the key of G. However, bluegrass guitar players really like this one most of all.
 They’ve spent hours crafting their breaks for this chordal maze of a song.
 If you get bored with it, I have a bunch of variations in my TAB store.

 Salt Creek is in the key of A and it’s another Mixolydian modal tune (Contains a G chord in the key of A).
-I have a free Salt Creek banjo video on this website as well as a bunch of variations I wrote
+I have a free Salt Creek banjo video on this website as well as a bunch of variations I wrote. it is what I call a high probability bluegrass jam standard.

 Big Spike Hammer